bubblesthebear/btb-fastgit/Tool Lists/Temp Emails.md

 # Temporary Email Services
-The majority of this list consists of no nonsense services.
+The majority of this list consists of no-nonsense services.

 **Barebones**